 Take a moment and reflect on what would work for you…

-3. Release the Tension Our body also needs to release the tension that is part of the fight or flight response.
+3. Release the Tension Our body also needs to release the energy build up that is part of the fight or flight response.
 Animals naturally shake off this tension after conflict, but we humans have lost that natural ability to release it.
 Moving your body is important.
 Get out of your head and into your body to deal with the physical response.

 Take a moment and consider what would release tension for you…